scottitran/ROS2-Micro-ROS-Benchmark/README.md

 > `ros2 launch demo demo.launch.py`

-## Install and running demo by using Docker
+## Install and run demo by using Docker
 First, you have to install docker in your machine by following [docker tutorial](https://docs.docker.com/engine/install/)

 After finishing clone this repository, you will have Dockerfiles folder.
 You need to open the terminal in this folder then build docker using this command: